 The Committee

 The Committee shall meet as may be required, but not less than twice a year.
 A special meeting may be summoned by the Secretary at the request of the Chair or any two members.
-At least seven clear days notice of ordinary meetings or fourteen clear days notice of special meetings shall be given to members by email to the member’s last known email address.
+At least seven clear days of notice for ordinary meetings or fourteen clear days of notice for special meetings shall be given to members by email to the member’s last known email address.
 Notices of special meetings must include the matters to be discussed.

 The Committee, at the Annual General Meeting, shall elect one of their number to be Chair of their meetings and may elect one of their number to be Vice-Chair.
 The Chair and Vice-Chair shall continue in office until their successors are respectively elected.